florinel-chis/mage-seo/docs/ARCHITECTURE.md

 ## System Overview

-The Laravel SEO Platform is built using a **service-oriented architecture** with clear separation of concerns:
+MageSEO is built using a **service-oriented architecture** with clear separation of concerns:

 ```
 ┌─────────────────────────────────────────────────────────────┐